bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 [[ Editor's note: we should have guidance in here about how to define other interaction capabilities.
-There's already interest in defining message-based protocols and challenge-response protocols, for example. ]]
+There's already interest in defining message-based protocols like DIDCOMM and challenge-response protocols like FIDO, for example. ]]

 ## Providing Displayable RC Information {#request-display}